: All I'm trying to do, Mark, is help you understand that The Name of the Rose

 - Denzel Washington's work in Training Day, after losing for The Hurricane and Malcolm X.

-- Elizabeth Taylor's 1960 Oscar for Butterfield 8, a film that's pretty much forgotten, and she didn't even want to do.
-She was nominated in 1957 for Raintree County, in 1958 for Cat On A Hot Tin Roof and in 1959 for Suddenly Last Summer, of which the latter two are considered classics.
-It's widely thought that she won by a vote of sympathy, because of her recent near-fatal illness.
+- Elizabeth Taylor's 1960 Oscar for Butterfield 8, a film that's pretty much forgotten, and she didn't even want to do (she called it "a piece of garbage").
+She was nominated in 1957 for Raintree County, in 1958 for Cat on a Hot Tin Roof and in 1959 for Suddenly Last Summer, of which the latter two are considered classics.
+It's widely thought that she won by a vote of sympathy, because of her recent near-fatal illness - Taylor herself agreed with this.

 - Aversion: In 1996, it was thought of as certain that legendary Golden Age of Hollywood star Lauren Bacall, who had never been nominated for an Oscar before, would win the Best Supporting Actress award for the poorly-reviewed Barbra Streisand vehicle The Mirror Has Two Faces.
 When she didn't win, instead losing to Juliette Binoche for The English Patient (which swept that year's awards), it was a huge shock.
 (Bacall would receive an honorary Oscar in 2009.)